stormsurfer98/Find-My-College/README.md

 Find My College!
 ==========

-Find My College!: find a college near you (version 1.0)
+Find My College: find a college near you (version 1.0)

 **This app helps you find a college near you using the "Higher Education Data" available online!
 Developed by Shrey Gupta in Mobile App Development (2014 - 2015)**